 The entertainment system is free, even for LowFare travellers, and has a mix of new and old movies (for example I watched ‘Wonder’ (2017) and ’50 First Dates’ (2004)) and a few TV shows (the latest season of the ‘Big Bang Theory’).
+On my most recent flight in April 2019, I had some great new movies, such as: ‘A Star Is Born’, ‘Bohemian Rhapsody’ and ‘Fantastic Beasts: The Crimes of Grindelwald’.
 There are a few games and the flight map is awesome, giving you the option to see a digital view of what you are flying over…view from the left window, view from the right, interactive destination guides etc.

 Each seat also has its own USB charging port too which is AMAZING.
 I knew this before my flight so I didn’t need to worry about scrapping over one of only a handful of outlets at the gate before boarding!

 Yes, you read that right, even in economy and travelling on LowFare you can access free inflight WiFi!
 Being free it is obviously slow, but it’s faster than some other airlines where nothing will load at all.
 I was able to send some messages through the Facebook Messenger app and could browse Facebook, although not all the pictures would load.
 You can pay for faster WiFi, I believe you buy access for 3 hours, which wouldn’t be a whole long haul flight but it’s better than nothing if you needed to do some work.

 Now I’m going to fast forward for a second and then loop back to another feature of the entertainment system!